sourcegraph/handbook/content/engineering/eng_org.md

 New teams will not be created until/unless we have committed headcount in the plan to staff them to a minimum viable team within a reasonable timeframe, or to whatever is necessary to make the new team successful, whichever is larger.

+### Optimal team size

+The optimal engineering team size is somewhere between minimum and maximum size, and depends on the team's scope, the engineering manager's capacity, and teammate capabilities.
+We trust engineering managers to make the right decision for their team.

 ### Maximum viable team

 We expect engineering managers to not manage more than 8 people directly.